 - Museum of the canals (Herengracht 386)

-- Museum Willet-Holthuysen (Herengracht 605)
+- Museum Willet-Holthuysen (Herengracht 605) (this one is my favourite)

 - FOAM museum of photography (Keizersgracht 609).